 Basic Market Research

-The more you know, the smarter your decisions.
-Develop a solid strategy that drives the creative part of your marketing.
+The more you know, the smarter your marketing decisions.

-It only makes sense to do some market research before spending $ on marketing tactics.
+It only makes sense to do some market research before spending precious dollars on marketing tactics.
 The “big guys” are doing it all the time.
-You should too.
+We suggest you do too.

-We help our clients make better, more strategic choices about where to spend their marketing dollars.
+We help clients make better choices about their marketing spending.

 1. Research & plan for restaurant launch

-One result was the compilation of demographic and economic data into a user-friendly report [PDF] that other local businesses and developers could also use.
+One result was the compilation of demographic and economic data into a user-friendly market study that other local businesses and developers could also use.
 This and other online research also went into the business plan, which funders described as one of the best they had ever seen.

 Based on the research, the Bistro marketing and PR strategy for the launch used lower cost marketing tactics to create a local buzz.